GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

         $ mvn appengine:update

-7. Visit the application at http://*projectname*.appspot.com/hellobrowser.
+7. Visit the application at http://*projectname*.appspot.com/hellobrowser using Chrome.
 You'll see it say:

   ![](images/HelloBrowser.png)

  Aha!
 That's a bug.
-It's supposed to say "Hello Chrome" (or "Hello Firefox", "Hello Safari", etc.)
+It's supposed to say "Hello Chrome" when you visit in Chrome.
- Why doesn't it?
-Let's debug.
+ If you like, try it in Safari or Opera.
+In fact, it almost always says "Hello Firefox."
+ If you can find a case where it doesn't say that, that would give you a big clue as to the bug, but it's easier to use the cloud debugger.

 ## Using the Debugger